jftuga/blog/_posts/2020-07-25--My-PiHole-Docker-Compose-Setup.md

 title: "My PiHole Docker Compose Setup"
 date: 2020-07-25 16:44:27 +0000
 categories: pihole docker
+excerpt: A method to version your docker containers and revert to older one if needed
 ---

 I prefer to use *versioned* docker images instead of always pulling from `latest`.
 This enables hassle free upgrades: if you run a new image version and it's buggy, then it's very easy to revert back to a known good version.